Subscriber Dashboad

 You can also see the instantaneous number of Flows per protocol in Status->Flows->Per Protocol and per subscriber in Status->Flows->Per Subscriber.

-Go to Status->Subscribers->Throughput to see in real time the throughput of the biggest subscribers by volume usage:
+Go to Status->Subscribers->Live Throughput to see in real time the throughput of the biggest subscribers by volume usage:

 DoS